 You will need: a hand handkerchief or flannel doused in perfume

 Keep the perfumed handkerchief hidden in your pocket.
 Announce an activity where everyone has to shake hands with as many people as they can in two minutes and see who does the most.
-As you join in this activity yourself (aim to shake hands with about a third of the people there) keep your hand freshly dipped into your pocket – the net result at the end of the exercise is that not only will the people whose hands you directly shook smell of perfume but also the people whose hands they themselves shook and so on.
+As you join in this activity yourself (aim to shake hands with about a third of the people there), keep your hand freshly dipped into your pocket – the net result at the end of the exercise is that not only will the people whose hands you directly shook smell of perfume but also the people whose hands they themselves shook, and so on.

 Ask everyone to smell their hands and see how many people can smell perfume.
 Discuss the exponential spread of the perfume in this way.
 (Make sure that you use a product that no one in your group is allergic to.
 Encourage everyone to wash their hands afterwards!)